senocular/senocular.github.com/articles/js_primitive_object.md

 let primitive = PrimitiveObject()
 ```

 This is the first step in making an object that appears to be a primitive.
 It starts with a function, `PrimitiveObject`, that creates the primitive.
-When called, it returns an immutable value that can't have properties added, removed, or otherwise altered thanks to `Object.freeze` - our new primitive.
+When called, it returns an immutable value that can't have properties added, removed, or otherwise altered thanks to `Object.freeze`.
+This value is our new primitive.

 You may recognize this pattern for primitive creation as it is also used for creating symbols.